Drenso/symfony-oidc/README.md

 ### Version notes

-Version 2 of this bundle only supports Symfony's new authentication manager, introduced in Symfony 5.3.
+Since version 2 this bundle only supports Symfony's new authentication manager, introduced in Symfony 5.3.
 As the security manager matured in Symfony 5.4, that is the first version this bundle supports.
 Using the new authentication manager is required for Symfony 6!